2000 United States presidential election recount in Florida: U.S. Supreme Court proceedings

 The recount was in progress on December 9 when the United States Supreme Court, by a 5 to 4 vote (Justices Stevens, Souter, Ginsburg and Breyer dissenting), granted Bush's emergency plea for a stay of the Florida Supreme Court recount ruling, stopping the incomplete recount.

 About 10 p.m.
 EST on December 12, the United States Supreme Court handed down its ruling.
 Seven of the nine justices saw constitutional problems with the Equal Protection Clause of the United States Constitution in the Florida Supreme Court's plan for recounting ballots, citing differing vote-counting standards from county to county and the lack of a single judicial officer to oversee the recount.
 By a 5–4 vote the justices reversed and remanded the case to the Florida Supreme Court "for further proceedings not inconsistent with this opinion", prior to the optional "safe harbor" deadline which the Florida court had said the state intended to meet.
 With only two hours remaining until the December 12 deadline, the Supreme Court's order effectively ended the recount.

 The decision was extremely controversial due to its partisan split and the majority's unusual instruction that its judgment in Bush v.
 Gore should not set precedent but should be "limited to the present circumstances".
 Gore said he disagreed with the Court's decision, but conceded the election.

 Florida Secretary of State Katherine Harris's certification of the election results was thus upheld, allowing Florida's electoral votes to be cast for Bush, making him president-elect.

 Florida counties' recount decisions

 Florida Attorney General Robert Butterworth in his advisory opinion to county canvassing boards wrote:

 Conservative writer Andrew Sullivan in a contemporaneous article:

 Florida Code Section 101.5614[5] states that no vote "shall be declared invalid or void if there is a clear indication of the intent of the voter."
 A physical mark on a ballot, at or near a designated target, is such an indication.

 Post-election studies

 According to factcheck.org, "Nobody can say for sure who might have won.
 A full, official recount of all votes statewide could have gone either way, but one was never conducted."
 CNN and PBS reported that, had the recount continued with its existing standards, Bush would likely have still tallied more votes, but variations of those standards (and/or of which precincts were recounted) could have swung the election either way.
+They also concluded that had a full recount of all undervotes and overvotes taken place, Gore would have won, though his legal team never pursued such an option.